FAQ: Top Trending Selling FAQs

 $30,000 - $25,000 = $5,000 additional funds needed.

-1. Compare the $8,400 in the retirement account to the additional $5,000 of funds needed to determine if evidence of liquidation is required.
+1. Compare the $8,400 from the various brokerage accounts to the additional $5,000 of funds needed to determine if evidence of liquidation is required.

 • $5,000 X 20% = $1,000.

-Because the borrower has more than $6,000 in a retirement account, evidence of liquidation is NOT required.
+Because the borrower has more than $6,000 in multiple brokerage accounts, evidence of liquidation for the $5,000 needed to support funds to close is NOT required.

 Example #2 Scenario.
 Total borrower funds needed to close is $20,000.
 Borrower has $22,000 in verified assets ($2,000 in a checking account and $20,000 invested in a stock account).